snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 Permissions contain a name - perhaps ended by a wildcard - and comma separated actions (a wildcard is possible, too.
 The permissions work on actions and data.
 The _BeanContainer_ provides to ask for permissions: call _BeanContainer.instance().hasPermission(name, actions) to check access to a call or to any data.
 The _Environment_ provides access to the implementation of _IAuthorization_.
 Call _Environment.get(IAuthorization.class).hasAccess(name, actions) to check for permissions.

 To define special permissions for a user, change the content of the file _[username]-permissions.xml_ and use the translation resourcebundle _messages.properties_ to find the field and action names to fill in.
-To use your own Authorization, set your implemenation of IAuthorization as service in the environment.
+To use your own Authorization, set your implementation of IAuthorization as service in the environment.

 The framework does all checks for you.
 But if you need extended access to authority informations, read the following details.